kailash-manasarovar/statement/docs/timeline/2026/july.md

     - I practice naked yoga - one of the men says this.
 Urgh.
     - Dr. Strange - the first slide in physiology class.
 I was curious about how he made that contextual but I was so disassociated I never found out.
     - Constant squirrels: squirrel is what I started calling Antonio when I found out the Bali attacks had been filmed.
     - One of the course participants looks exactly like Will Ferrell; an actor I'm probably on the record about finding repulsive since I saw him in *The Other Guys* making light of pimping women.
 Or did I tell someone about that?
 If so it was most likely my mum in the sitting room while we were watching TV, because I have literally been that isolated there was no one else to tell that wasn't a total misogynist.
+They make sure I sit right opposite him.
+    - Another course participant initiates a conversation about virgin births.
+    - I hear course participants saying they all want to go home.
+    - I hear course participants suggesting the dogs are trained, and indeed it seemed like the three dogs that came into sessions were triggered to move away from me whenever they got close with pen clicks.
     - (I'll keep adding these in as I remember them..., it's gonna be quite a list)

 - It was a battering.